Thursday Island

 Thursday Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population trends anticipate lower quartile growth of regional areas across the nation, with the area expected to grow by 84 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.7% in total over the 17 years.
+Thursday Island's growth rate of 1.3% since the census positions it within 2.2 percentage points of the SA4 region (3.5%), indicating competitive growth fundamentals.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied when utilised.
+Looking ahead, lower quartile growth of regional areas across the nation is anticipated, with the area expected to grow by 90 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 3.1% in total over the 16 years.

 Frequently Asked Questions - Population